OSSystems/EasySplash/README.md

 Valid log levels are: trace, debug, info, warning, error.
 Log output goes to stderr.

+If EasySplash was built with the `DISPLAY_TYPE_GLES` display type and the `EGL_PLATFORM_VIV_FB` EGL platform, it will automatically enable double buffering and vsync to prevent tearing artifacts.
+If this is not desired, start EasySplash with the `EASYSPLASH_NO_FB_MULTI_BUFFER` environment variable set (the value is unimportant).

 easysplashctl expects EasySplash to be already running, otherwise it exits with an error.
 Its only argument is the progress indicator, which is a number in the 0-100 range.
 For example, to transmit the progress value 55 to EasySplash, run: